 Your user flow

 It’s really important to consider user flow, from somebody landing on your site, to adding something into their cart, to going to the checkout.
-If this process is complicated or clunky and is not 100% clear how to go about things it means you will lose people.
+If this process is complicated or clunky and is not 100% clear how to go about things it means you will lose people and sales.

 You don’t want a willing customer to then disappear because the process is too complicated – it’s really important to make sure as part of the features and functionality of the site that you’ve created a really smooth, easy, slick and quick user journey, from adding the product to their basket, to checking out and everything in between.

-This doesn’t just apply to desktop, make sure it’s just as easy on mobile, sometimes it’s more difficult on mobile to get this functionality to feel slick and intuitive – make sure your developer has put careful thought into the process to ensure your website works effectively on both.
+This doesn’t just apply to desktop, make sure it’s just as easy on mobile, sometimes it’s more difficult on mobile to get this functionality to feel easy and intuitive – make sure your developer has put careful thought into the process to ensure your website works effectively on all devices.

 Gift Vouchers are another really great way of allowing people to use your store and introduce new people to your store.
 Slightly different from coupon codes, in this instance, they buy a gift voucher online for £20, £30 etc. which provides a gift voucher code which the person they are gifting to can then enter at the checkout to use the voucher amount.